-You are entitled to any redundancy pay (statutory or contractual) regardless of your age; there is no upper or lower age limit for redundancy pay entitlement.
-Employers may however select employees for redundancy based upon how long employees have worked for them.
-Employers can’t directly discriminate based upon age, but clearly if their process for redundancy selection is those who have worked for the shortest time period, this may disproportionately affect younger employees.
+You are entitled to any redundancy pay regardless of your age; there is no upper or lower age limit for redundancy pay.
+Employers may select employees for redundancy based upon how long employees have worked for them.
+Employers can’t directly discriminate based upon age, but clearly if their process for selection is those who have worked for the shortest time period, this may affect younger employees.

-First of all, speak to the person / persons you feel have been discriminating against you.
-Particularly in the case of colleagues making jokes / comments, they may not realise how these have made you feel.
+First of all, speak to the person or persons you feel have been discriminating against you.
+Particularly in the case of colleagues making jokesor comments, they may not realise how these have made you feel.